-8.1 Speed Verification/Calibration, model 706B:
+8.1 Speed Verification/Calibration

-In order to perform a speed calibration you will need an Optical Tachometer, suitable targets and a flat head screwdriver to adjust the position of the Speed Control knob (model 706B).
+In order to perform a speed calibration you will need an optical tachometer, suitable targets and a small flat head screwdriver.

-- 1. weigh out (12) test tubes filled with water such that all test tubes weigh the same within 0.1 grams. - 2.
+- 1. Weigh out (20) test tubes filled with water such all test tubes weigh the same within 0.1 grams. - 2.
 Insert the water filled test tubes into the test tube shields in the rotor. - 3.
 Clean the top surface of the centrifuge rotor and affix a suitable reflective target. - 4.
 Rotate the Speed Control knob to 3000 RPM. - 5.
 Set the Timer to 15 minutes. - 6.
 Once the speed seems uniform place a calibrated optical tachometer over one of the holes in the centrifuge lid. - 7.
 Measure the rotational speed of the rotor assembly with the optical tachometer. - 8.
 If the measured speed matches the speed set on the control panel to within 100 RPM the Speed Control is properly calibrated. - 9.
-If the measured speed varies by more than 100 RPM from the control panel setting; - a) Stop the centrifuge. - b) Loosen the screw attaching the Speed Control knob to the shaft. - c) Rotate the knob so that the arrow points, as close as possible, to the control panel setting that matches the measured speed. - d) Tighten the screw on the Speed Control knob - 10.
-Repeat steps 8.1.4 through 8.1.8. - 11.
-Repeat as necessary until the speed setting on the control panel matches the measured speed to within 100 RPM.
+If the measured speed varies by more than 100 RPM from the speed set on the control panel; - a) Stop the centrifuge. - b) Remove the control panel. - c) Adjust the max speed trim pot, (clockwise for increased speed), checking the speed with the tachometer until the rotor speed is correct.
+Refer to Figure 4. - d) If necessary, adjust the zero-point trim pot to affect the low end. - 10.Repeat steps 8.1.4 through 8.1.8. - 11.Repeat as necessary until the speed setting on the control panel matches the measured speed to within 100 RPM.